-Harlem already has a deep royal history, from Napoleon Bonaparte’s cousin Joseph Bonaparte to Prince William; and then, to Lord Viscount Courtenay, who lived at the Claremont Inn to Harlem’s Continue Reading →
+SHOP, THE NEW HARLEM WORLD SHOP!
+Harlem already has a deep royal history, from Napoleon Bonaparte’s cousin Joseph Bonaparte to Prince William; and then, to Lord Viscount Courtenay, who lived Continue Reading →

-The Harlem and France relationship is deep, from the Harlem Hellfighters fighting for France in WWII, Pastry Chef Moha Orchid at Jolie Patisserie, to Chef Alain Eoche, of Chéri at the French Bistro on Lenox Continue Reading →
+SHOP, THE NEW HARLEM WORLD SHOP!
+The Harlem and France relationship is deep, from the Harlem Hellfighters fighting for France in WWII, Pastry Chef Moha Orchid at Jolie Patisserie, to Chef Alain Eoche, of Continue Reading →

 Toussaint Louverture is the long-awaited, two-part epic film depicting the life of the Haitian leader.
 Louverture led the first successful slave revolt in world history, defeating Napoleon Bonaparte and winning Continue Reading →